stevinz/awesome-game-engine-dev/README.md

-# Awesome list of Game Engine Development Resources
+# Awesome Game Engine Development Resources

 An awesome curated list of resources for Game Engine Development.